MicrosoftDocs/azure-docs/articles/static-web-apps/database-add.md

 ## Configure database security

 To work in a development environment, you need to allowlist your IP address for access to the database.
+You also need to allowlist Azure resources so that Static Web Apps workers can access your database when you deploy.

 1. Go to your Azure SQL Server the [Azure portal](https://portal.azure.com).

 1. Under the *Security* section, select **Networking**.

 1. Select the **Add your client IPv4 address** button.

+1. Select the **Allow Azure services and resources to access this server** checkbox.

 1. Select **Save**.